smrealms/wiki-data/game-guide/trading.md

 The Deep-Spacer is an excellent general purpose trader as well as the top jump route trader in the game.
 This is a common ship to see Alskant traders in because it's often the best choice.

-The deal maker is the strongest cloaked trader in the game.
+The Deal-Maker is the strongest cloaked trader in the game.
 You will not see them often but they fill a fun niche when the game allows for it.

 The trade master is a misnomer.
 It is a bad choice for trading.
 It's true purpose is alliance support.
 Those roles be covered in a different guide.